MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 1. For the computer running the scanner or the PowerShell session, install the [Office 2010 Filter Pack SP2](https://support.microsoft.com/en-us/help/2687447/description-of-office-2010-filter-pack-sp2).

-2. For the scanner: Include .zip files to be inspected, as described in the [Azure Information Protection scanner](#file-types-that-are-excluded-from-classification-and-protection-by-the-azure-information-protection-scanner) section.
+2. For the scanner: Unless you are running the current preview version of the scanner, include .zip files to be inspected, as described in the [Azure Information Protection scanner](#file-types-that-are-excluded-from-classification-and-protection-by-the-azure-information-protection-scanner) section.

 3. For the scanner: After finding sensitive information, if the .zip file should be classified and protected with a label, add a registry entry for this file name extension to have generic protection (pfile), as described in [Editing the registry for the scanner](../deploy-aip-scanner.md#editing-the-registry-for-the-scanner) from the scanner deployment instructions.